apache/maven-site/content/markdown/tools/mvnup.md

 ## Usage

 The tool itself is called using the `mvnup` command.
-In general the Maven Upgrade Tool needs three information to execute successfully:
+The Maven Upgrade Tool needs three things to execute successfully:

 1. The desired execution mode,
 2. the target model version, and